-Over the past decade there has been an explosion in the use of equity-based compensation (especially stock options) for top executives (e.g., Murphy, 1999; Ittner, Lambert, and Larcker, 2003).
+Over the past decade there has been an explosion in the use of equity-based compensation (especially stock options) for top executives (e.g., Murphy (1999) and Ittner, Lambert, and Larcker (2003)).
 Despite the growing popularity of stock options, there is considerable academic and professional debate regarding the relative costs and benefits of equity-based compensation.
-Some observers view these plans as providing high-powered incentives that align the interests of employees with shareholders and help attract and retain scarce managerial and technical talent.
+Some observers view these plans as providing high-powered incentives that align the interests of employees with those of shareholders.
+They also contend that stock options help attract and retain scarce managerial and technical talent.
 However, critics claim that options give away too much value by diluting the interests of shareholders.
-Perhaps based on this claim, some companies are dropping their stock option in favor of restricted stock (e.g., Carter, Lynch, and Tuna (forthcoming); Frederic W. Cook & Co., 2006).
+Perhaps based on this claim, some companies are dropping their stock option in favor of restricted stock (e.g., Carter, Lynch, and Tuna (2007) and Frederic W. Cook & Co.
+(2006)).

-One especially pointed academic critique is that stock options are an inefficient mechanism for compensating executives relative to restricted stock. (e.g., Meulbroek, 2001; Hall and Murphy, 2002).
-Similarly, Dittmann and Maug (forthcoming) conclude that stock options should almost never be part of the compensation contract for actual CEOs.
+One especially pointed academic critique is that stock options are an inefficient mechanism for compensating executives relative to restricted stock (e.g., Meulbroek (2001) and Hall and Murphy (2002)).
+Similarly, Dittmann and Maug (2007) conclude that stock options should almost never be part of the compensation contract for chief executive officers (CEOs).
 In contrast, Kadan and Swinkels (2006) develop and test an agency model where stock options dominate restricted stock when non-viability (or bankruptcy) risk is zero.
 Aseff and Santos (2005) also suggest that option grants are a powerful instrument for providing incentives to the agent.
-Thus, there is considerable debate in the prior research about the desirability of using stock options for compensating senior-level executives.
+Thus, there is considerable debate in the prior literature about the optimality of stock option compensation for senior-level executives.

-The purpose of this paper is to further investigate the optimal use of stock options in compensation contract for chief executive officers (CEOs).
-We first develop an agency model that mimics the real world contracting problem between shareholders and the CEO.
-Some of the important features of our model are that the CEO's compensation contract is limited to fixed salary, at-the-money stock options, and restricted stock, the fixed salary is assumed to be greater than or equal to zero (i.e., there is limited liability for the agent), the agent is assumed to have power utility where wealth plays an important role, outside wealth consists of a fixed portion and a portfolio of pre-existing stock options and stock with a stochastic payoff, and agent exerts effort affects all the moments of the lognormal distribution of stock price.
-We then employ numerical methods to solve this bi-level optimization problem for the optimal CEO compensation contract for a sample of firms in Fortune 500 during the time period from 2000 to 2004.
+The purpose of this paper is to further investigate the use of stock options in compensation contracts for CEOs.
+We first develop an agency model that mimics the real world contracting problem between the board (acting on behalf of shareholders) and the CEO.
+Some of the important features of our model are that the CEO's compensation contract is limited to fixed salary, at-the-money stock options, and restricted stock, the fixed salary is assumed to be nonnegative (i.e., there is limited liability for the agent), the agent is assumed to have power utility where wealth plays an important role, outside wealth consists of a fixed component and a portfolio of pre-existing stock and stock options with a stochastic payoff, and the CEO exerts effort that affects all the moments of the lognormal distribution of stock price.
+We then employ numerical methods to solve this bi-level optimization problem for the optimal CEO compensation contract for a subsample of firms from the Fortune 500 during the 2000 to 2004 time period.